Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Experimental Evaluation

 \subsection{Localizing Objects beyond Egocentric Videos}

 We also evaluate our model to perform object detection beyond egocentric videos by evaluating on the Open Images OW-10 subset.
 We use a Faster R-CNN model trained on MS COCO to generate region proposals and use the predicted labels to establish semantic correspondences to the target domain labels.
 We summarize the results in Table~\ref{tab:openImgsPerf}.
+It can be seen that we make a considerable improvement over a random baseline which predicts a random class for each bounding box.
+It should be noted that the classes do not have any overlap with MSCOCO and hence constitute a set of objects \textit{that have not been seen by the detector}.
+Additionally, the data from Open Images were not used in the training stage at any point.
+This differentiates us from zero-shot learning approaches which have access to the target domain data and partial access to groundtruth.
+This allows them to exploit context and feature-based similarity measures to recognize/detect unseen classes.
+We do not have access to any of the data and hence provides a completely novel environment where there are novel, unseen objects present and hence allows us to quantify the object detection capabilities of our approach.

 We allow for multiple label predictions per bounding box proposal to account for uncertainty.
 It can be seen that the mAP at $0.5$ IOU and the mean over IOU ranges from 0.5:0.95 are remarkable, considering that no training data was used.
-It is interesting to note that using each bounding box proposal for more than one object per results in better performance (mAP of $10.2$, IOU=$0.05$) but tapers off considerably when many labels are considered per proposal.
-We find that generating predictions using top-3 labels per proposal based on semantic correspondences has the best performance while using top-5 labels performs worse.
-We attribute it to the fact that the confidence scores become diluted when adding labels obtained through establishing semantic correspondences across diverse domains.
+It is interesting to note that using each region proposal for more than one object label results in better performance (mAP of $10.2$, IOU=$0.5$) but tapers off considerably when many labels are considered per proposal.
+We find that generating predictions using top-3 labels per proposal has the best performance, while using top-5 labels performs worse.
+We attribute it to the fact that the confidences become diluted when adding labels obtained through semantic correspondences.